What Is the SAT Exam?

 A good score can significantly improve your application and help secure merit scholarships and financial aid.

-The SAT in India is now fully digital and shorter, utilising an adaptive format where the difficulty of the second module adjusts based on performance in the first.
+The SAT in India is now fully digital and shorter, utilizing an adaptive format where the difficulty of the second module adjusts based on performance in the first.

 Component